stuartellis/sve-personal-website/content/articles/just-task-runner.md

 ## Using just in a Project

+### Creating justfiles in a Project

+Use **just --init** to create a _justfile_ in the root directory of your project.
+Use this _justfile_ for tasks that apply to the entire project.
+You may create other _justfiles_ in subdirectories for tasks that are more specific.
+For example, you might create a _justfile_ in a _tests/_ subdirectory of your project for tasks that are specifically for testing.

 ### Adding a Private Copy of just to a Project

+The instructions that are provided in the previous section install a copy of _just_ that is shared.
 To install a copy of _just_ that is private to a project, you have several options.
 Rust and Node.js projects may use packages for _just_.
 You may also install _just_ in Docker container images for any project, using either operating system packages or a setup script, as described in the previous section.

 To add _just_ to a Node.js project, use the [just-install](https://www.npmjs.com/package/just-install) npm package.
 To include _just_ in a Rust project, add _just_ as a package in Cargo.

-### Creating justfiles in a Project

-Use **just --init** to create a _justfile_ in the root directory of your project.
-Use this _justfile_ for tasks that apply to the entire project.
-You may create other _justfiles_ in subdirectories for tasks that are more specific.
-For example, you might create a _justfile_ in a _tests/_ subdirectory of your project for tasks that are specifically for testing.

 ### Creating a User justfile for Global Tasks